macknilan/Cuaderno/Docker/Docker.md

 - `RUN`
   - `RUN` is a command that allows you to do any bash shell command you'd do normally.
 In our case, we just do some basic system updates and basic installs.
 - `EXPOSE`
-  - `EXPOSE` allows your docker image to have a port or posts exposed to outside the image.
+  - `EXPOSE` allows your docker image to have a port or ports exposed to outside the image.
 This is important for web applications and software you want to receive requests.
 - `CMD`
   - `CMD` this is the final command your docker image will run.
 It's typically reserved for something like running a web application.
 - `COPY`